 The fragmentation headache nobody asked for

-At its core, Microsoft 365 isn’t an intranet—they’re siloed tools under one roof.
+At its core, Microsoft 365 isn’t an intranet—it’s a suite of siloed tools under one roof.
 That means users often jump between Teams, SharePoint, Viva Engage, and Outlook—and lose track of where things live.

 Some real consequences:

 It’s one thing to work in Microsoft for documents and chat.
-It’s another to expect it to deliver a cohesive employee experience.
+It’s another to expect an intranet with Microsoft 365 to deliver a cohesive, branded, people-first experience.

 3. Usability